albar965/littlenavmap-manual/src/en/APPENDIX.rst

 **Provide as much information as possible if you'd like to report a problem:**

 1. A screenshot of the full *Little Navmap* window including title or a flight plan depending on issue might be helpful at first.
-2. Used simulator including version.
-3. The version of *Little Navmap*.
+2. The version of *Little Navmap*.
-4. Information about used add-on airports if applicable.
+3. Information about used add-on airports if applicable.
-5. Operating system:
+4. Operating system:

    -  Windows: 10 or 11.
    -  macOS: Catalina or Big Sur
    -  Linux: which distribution and version

-6. Simulator:
+5. Simulator:

    -  X-Plane: 11.55 or 12 version
    -  FSX, FSX SE, P3D or MSFS including version
    -  Navdata updates if scenery is affected

-7. Add any flight plans or other files if involved in the error.
+6. Add flight plans or other files if involved in the error.

 **Please add all steps that are necessary to reproduce the error.**